hpzynha/hpzynha/README.md

-- 🕮 I’m currently studying Angular and Python
+- 🕮 I’m currently studying Angular and Flutter
 - 🤝 I’m looking to collaborate with anyone on any project.
 - 🔭 I live for a challenge
 - 💬 Ask me about anything